Stetchy0/ProjectPentalogy/Characters/Connor.md

   - farther-earth
   - far-earth
 ---
 Connor's #syntheticdemon is a snake, whom he overpowers in his mind and takes its abilities as his own.
 He is one of very few who have overcome their [[Synthetic Demon]].
+He was born in [[!
+Farther Earth|farther earth]].

 Connor Smith, originally born Carter Smith, is one of many of the [[Black Crusaders]]'s experiments, and arguably one of their most successful despite being one of the main factors leading to the organization's downfall.